What Does Waking Up With Numb Hands Mean?

 Do you ever find yourself waking up with a tingling sensation running through your hands, fingers, or wrist?
 Or feel any sort of sharp pain in your wrist?
 Maybe it’s the middle of the night and you’ve realized your hands are suddenly numb or your fingers feel swollen… what does this mean?

+If you have ever asked yourself, “Why do my hands go numb?” you are not alone.
+Waking up with numb hands is not uncommon.
 Your hands are full of nerves that travel through “tunnels.”
 When we bend joints, these tunnels are slightly compressed, becoming narrower.
 If we keep these joints bent for too long, a nerve known as the “median nerve” may become pinched while it’s traveling through the carpal tunnel in our wrist.
-There is not enough blood circulation for these nerves to travel freely or function properly while in this squeezed position, potentially causing you to wake up with numb hands.
+There is not enough blood circulation for these nerves to travel freely or function properly while in this squeezed position, potentially causing you to wake up with numb hands or wrist pain.

-This pinched nerve leads to many symptoms you may be experiencing, such as tingling hands, waking up with numb hands, pain in your fingers, or the sensation of your fingers being swollen.
+This nerve compression leads to many symptoms you may be experiencing, such as tingling hands, waking up with numb hands, pain in your fingers, or the sensation of your fingers being swollen.
 Or, if the elbow is bent instead, this has a similar effect as a pinched nerve.
-Instead of the “median nerve”, the bent elbow may pinch the “ulnar nerve,” causing similar symptoms (especially in certain fingers such as the pinky finger or ring finger).
+Instead of the “median nerve”, the bent elbow may cause ulnar nerve compression, causing similar symptoms (especially in certain fingers such as the pinky little finger or ring finger).

-If you’re waking up with numb hands, experiencing numb hands at night, have swollen fingers, or are experiencing any abnormal sensations, then it’s critical to take the proper steps toward carpal tunnel prevention.
-Since the pinched nerves from bent joints trigger numb hands, there are a few ways to resolve this, including ensuring that you don’t bend these elbow or wrist/hand joints for long periods of time (including sleeping at night).
+If you’re waking up with numb hands from nerve irritation, experiencing numb hands at night, have swollen fingers, or are experiencing any abnormal sensations, then it’s critical to take the proper steps toward carpal tunnel syndrome prevention.
+It’s a possibility that you may be experiencing cubital tunnel syndrome, also known as ulnar nerve entrapment, where your ulnar nerve is irritated or compressed inside of your elbow.
+This will also cause numbness in hands while sleeping and elbow pain.
+Since the nerve compression from bent joints trigger numb hands, there are a few ways to resolve this, including ensuring that you don’t bend these elbow or wrist/hand joints for long periods of time (including sleeping at night).

 There are a few ways to achieve this:

-- Place a towel around the joints: if you don’t have a splint handy, a towel can have a similar effect.
+- Place a towel around the joints: if you don’t have a wrist splint or wrist brace handy, a towel can have a similar effect.
 You can wrap the joints with the towel (or kinesiology taping if you have it) to help keep your joints straight while you are fast asleep.

 What are numb hands a symptom of?

 Numb hands at night or during the day are a symptom of something called “peripheral neuropathy,” which is a result of nerve damage.
-Neuropathy can cause weakness, numbness, or nerve pain, especially in your hands and feet.
+Neuropathy can cause weakness, numbness, nerve pain, and other nerve problems, especially in your hands and feet.
 When your joints are compressed from being bent at an awkward angle for a long period of time such as sleeping, the cut-off blood circulation and nerve pain may wake you up in the middle of the night with hand pain.
-Your sleeping posture is especially important, since you may be holding your hands in a certain, bent position–such as sleeping on your hands–causing numbness and a potential tingly sensation.
-Carpal tunnel syndrome can also trigger this, since a nerve known as the “median nerve” may be compressed or overused throughout the day.
+Your sleeping posture is especially important, since you may be holding your hands in a certain, bent position-such as sleeping on your hands-causing numbness and a potential tingly sensation from the nerve damage.
+Carpal tunnel syndrome can also trigger this, since a nerve known as the “median nerve” may be compressed or overused throughout the day, leading to a tingling sensation or chronic pain.

 When should I worry about hand numbness?

-If the numbness does not go away after relieving the pressure from sleeping on your hands at night, then there may be other issues, such as a more serious health condition or underlying cause of pain.
-Seeing an occupational therapist at a physical therapy clinic who specializes in hand therapy can help provide suggestions on how to relieve hand numbness or any pain that may persist after waking up.
+If you are experiencing tingling hands, finger numbness, or wrist problems, it is most likely caused by nerve damage.
+Whether it’s your middle finger, ring finger, pinky finger or whole hand, if the numbness does not go away after relieving the pressure from sleeping on your hands at night, then there may be other issues, such as a more serious medical condition or underlying cause of chronic pain.
+Seeing an occupational therapist at a physical therapy clinic who specializes in hand therapy and nerve problems can help provide suggestions on how to relieve hand numbness or any hand pain that may persist after waking up.
 You can book an appointment at your nearest location by clicking here.